Medical Toxicology Fellowship

-Applicants email a cover letter, CV, and personal statement outlining their interests and discussing any experience in medical toxicology to Silas W. Smith, MD, fellowship director, at firstname.lastname@example.org.
-At least three confidential letters of recommendation are also required and should be emailed to Dr. Smith by the letter writers.
+Applicants email a cover letter, CV, and personal statement outlining their interests and discussing any experience in medical toxicology to Rana Biary, MD, fellowship director, at firstname.lastname@example.org.
+At least three confidential letters of recommendation are also required and should be emailed to Dr. Biary by the letter writers.
 The letters of recommendation must specifically state whether or not you waive your right to see the letters.

 We are transitioning to applications being submitted through the Electronic Residency Application Service (ERAS).
 Our ACGME ID is 1183531002.
 During this transition period, direct email submission will continue to be accepted.

 The deadline for application submission is September 30 and appointments begin the following July.
 Select candidates are invited for an in-person interview at NYU Langone.

 NYU Grossman School of Medicine participates in the National Resident Matching Program, also known as The Match, with the following important dates:

 - September 20, 2023: Ranking opens